damienemmerson/ST-Edge-SomfyConnexoon/README.md

 ### 3. Channel enrollment and driver installation

 Enroll your hub into my Smartthings production channel [here](https://callaway.smartthings.com/channels/d9a44c51-f5db-4849-81a6-dc7c6b3540ff).
-Then, find and install the Edge Driver called ST-Edge-SomfyConnexoon
+Then, find and install the Edge Driver called ST-Edge-SomfyConnexoon.

-### 4. Discover and configure Somfy Connexoon
+### 4. Discover the Somfy Connexoon in Smartthings

 In the Smartthings app, you can now discover the Somfy Connexoon.